-You’ll probably be asked this question hundreds of times this summer by anyone from your most extreme friend to your grandmother’s knitting buddies.
-That’s because the newest outdoor activity on Earth is beloved by adventure seekers of all ages.
+“Do you even rail bike, bro?”
+You’ll probably be asked this question dozens of times this summer by anyone from your most extreme adrenalin-addicted friends to your grandmother’s sweet old knitting buddies.
+That’s because the newest bucket-list adventure activity on Earth is beloved by adventure seekers of all ages.

-Norwegians in this area are intent on preserving the railroad and turning it into a living museum.
+Local Norwegians are intent on preserving the railroad and turning it into a living museum.
 Example A: The slogan, which goes “cultural salvation through active use.”
 Rail biking is the perfect way to put that slogan into action.
 An activity suitable for old and young alike, the track takes you through a beautiful natural landscape and no less than 17 tunnels.
 There are tours every day in the summer.

 Multiple U.S. Locations

 The Adirondacks-based Revolution Rail Co. started with its initial rail bike tour leading riders on a six-mile adventure through the forest along the Hudson River in New York.
 One of the highlights of this fairly flat-terrain ride is crossing a trestle bridge over the Hudson (think Stand By Me sans train).
 At the turnaround point, riders can refuel with a snack and a drink while the bikes are readied for the return trip.

 This trip will truly be a unique exploration for most, considering this section of the Adirondacks has never seen passenger traffic before.
 Tours run throughout each day, and there is no minimum age requirement, meaning even baby Timmy can be a part of the fun.
 The company has since expanded beyond this one tour to multiple rail biking locations in New Jersey, Colorado, and even coastal Maine.